Gigaspaces/docker/README.md

 ![DockerHub-CI](https://github.com/Gigaspaces/docker/workflows/DockerHub-CI/badge.svg)

-**NOTE -All docker files dockerfiles were moved to xap-premium repo (from 17.0.2).
+**NOTE -All dockerfiles were moved to xap-premium repo (from 17.0.2).
 This repo is used only if we need to patch older versions**

 ##  GigaSpaces Docker Images.